CloudLabsAI-Azure/M365-Copilot/labguide/gettingstarted-sandbox.md

 ## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
-You will find your credentials under **M365 Copilot User Details** to log into Microsoft 365 applications and utilize the lab environment.
+You will find your credentials to log into Microsoft 365 applications and utilize the lab environment.

 ## Utilizing the Split Window Feature